nextstrain/janus/README.md

+## Note about deprecation

+This project has been deprecated and superseded by the [nextstrain/cli](https://github.com/nextstrain/cli).

 ## Introduction

 The nextstrain project is an attempt to make flexible informatic pipelines and visualization tools to track ongoing pathogen evolution as sequence data emerges.
 The nextstrain project derives from [nextflu](https://github.com/blab/nextflu), which was specific to influenza evolution.